Nutfield, Surrey: History

 The village lay within the Reigate hundred.

 Nutfield appears in Domesday Book of 1086 as Notfelle.
 It was held by Countess Ida of Boulogne (2nd wife of Count Eustace).
 Its domesday assets were: 3 hides; 1 church, 16 ploughs, 1 mill worth 2s, 10 acre of meadow, herbage worth 12 hogs.
 It rendered £15 per year to its feudal overlords.

 At the end of the 12th century, Nutfield was held by Hubert de Anstey and his wife Dionysia, then in 1210 it passed to his son and heir Nicholas de Anstey.

-The Grade II* listed St Peter and St Paul's church was built in the 13th century.
-The tower dates from the early 15th century but was partly rebuilt in the late 18th century.
+The Grade II* listed St Peter and St Paul's church was built in the early 13th century, with the lower part of the chancel wall still surviving.
+The chancel was extended and the upper part rebuilt in the early 14th century.
+The tower dates from the early 15th century but was partly rebuilt in 1786 and then restored in 1882.
+The roofs of the nave and chancel are covered with slabs of Horsham Stone while the spire is tiled with wood shingles.
+A sacristy was constructed in 1884.
 There are two stained glass windows by Edward Burne-Jones.

+In 1755, around 900 Roman brass coins dating to the Later Empire were found in an earthenware pot along one of the village's roads.

 The Grade II listed Nutfield Priory, to the west of the village centre, was constructed by John Gibson in 1872–4.

+The railway reached Nutfield in 1842, but it was not until 1884 that Nutfield station was opened, around which time many mansion houses were constructed by the Victorians, exploiting the views over the South Downs.

+Geography

+The Nutfield Marshes are located at the north of the parish, in the Vale of Holmesdale.
+The area contains a series of wetland nature reserves restored from mining activities.

+Fuller's earth pits are worked along the ridge of the Lower Green Sand, and have accounted for 65% of the United Kingdom's bentonite production since records began.
+Both blue and yellow varieties of fuller's earth are extracted, with the clays in Nutfield considered to be of exceptional quality.

+A branch of the River Mole, Nutfield Brook, runs through South Nutfield.